The Iconography of the Imagination: The Art of James Reaney

 Some of Reaney’s art can be described as semi-autobiographical, documentary, occasionally spiritual as it exposes the theological underpinning of his beliefs, and largely iconographical for its strong usage of symbolism.
 What is most unique in his art, however, is its consistent connection to the field of literature from where it is drawn.
 This continuity between the two creative disciplines is not only evident in the cross-referencing of ideas, but also in the incorporation of text with image.

-Note from Susan Reaney: This text was written by Tom Smart, Curator at the McMichael Canadian Collection, 2006-2010.
+Note from Susan Reaney: This text was written by Tom Smart, Director at the McMichael Canadian Art Collection, 2006-2010.
 The images below were taken by Linda Morita, Librarian and Archivist at the McMichael Canadian Art Collection, and are used by permission.

 〈〈〈 ♦♥♦ 〉〉〉 To view the images in sequence, go to the large featured image at the top of this page and then click on the left and right arrow keys.